ahmedzarrar42/ahmedzarrar42/README.md

 ## 💡 What I Bring to a Team

 - **10+ years** delivering backend systems in e-commerce and security domains
-- Strong background in **system architecture** — I think about scalability and maintainability from day one
+- Strong background in **system architecture** — scalability and maintainability from day one
-- Experience **leading and mentoring** engineering teams, running code reviews, and setting technical standards
+- Experience **leading and mentoring** engineering teams, running code reviews, setting standards
+- Hands-on with both **Laravel and Symfony** — REST APIs, async queues, caching, testing
-- A pragmatic, delivery-focused mindset — I write clean code that works in production, not just on paper
+- A pragmatic, delivery-focused mindset — clean code that works in production

 ---

 ## 📈 Currently

-- 🇩🇪 Based in Germany on a Chancenkarte (Opportunity Card) — open to full-time Senior/Lead roles
+- 🇩🇪 Based in Germany — open to full-time Senior/Lead Backend roles
-- 🌱 Exploring event-driven architecture with Kafka and Laravel Horizon
+- 🌱 Exploring event-driven architecture and Symfony ecosystem
-- 💬 Happy to discuss system design, API architecture, or Laravel best practices
+- 💬 Happy to discuss system design, API architecture, or PHP best practices

 ---